 One of the most important religious buildings, dedicated to Milan's patron saint, Saint Ambrose, who founded this Roman Basilica.
-It is bright and well rebuilt and has a wonderful golden dome with thousands of mosaics.
-Saint Ambrose is buried here in the crypt.

 Among the oldest churches in Milan, this basilica was built between 379 and 386, dedicated to the martyrs.
 It was erected in an area where many of them had been buried, victims of the Roman persecutions.
 Initially, it was outside of the city and in 789 a monastery of canons was established within the basilica grounds sharing the space with a group of monks, each of whom had their own cloister and bell tower.